The Name Game (American Horror Story): Plot

 Dr. Arden revives Kit.
 Arden, who has placed Grace in his laboratory, lies to Kit that the aliens did not visit.
 Pepper was also taken by the aliens and has been assigned to protect Grace, and has been made more intelligent by them.

 After Monsignor Timothy Howard is injured from being crucified, he has been told by Shachath that he must help her force the Devil out of Sister Mary Eunice, but he must keep his thoughts of doing so hidden from the nun.

 During a room check, Judy acts rebellious to Mary Eunice and is taken to Arden for electroconvulsive therapy.
 Arden allows Mary Eunice to work the controls; she sets them past his requested amount and turns on the machine, seriously inhibiting Jude's mental capacity.
 While Mary Eunice changes Timothy's bandages, he attempts to perform an exorcism.
 Mary Eunice then rapes him.

 Timothy says to Jude she was correct about Mary Eunice being possessed.
 She tells him to kill Mary Eunice, who later admits of knowing his plan to cast out the Devil.
 He is able to draw out the human part of Mary Eunice, who wishes she could die.
 He throws her from the top of the stairs.
 Shachath comes to claim both Sister Mary Eunice and the Devil.

 Dr. Thredson finds Pepper monitoring Grace, who is almost ready to deliver the baby.
 Thredson later takes Kit to an office, where Grace is holding her newborn baby.
 Grace confirms that the baby is Kit's.
 Thredson goes to where Kit hid the recording of Thredson's confession, but cannot find it.
 Lana tells him only she knows where the tape is now, threatening to turn it over to the police should anything happen to Kit or anyone else.

 Judy asks Mother Superior Claudia to get Lana out of the asylum.

 Timothy performs last rites on Mary Eunice, with Arden attending.
-Arden requests she is cremated.
+Arden requests she be cremated.
 Alone, Arden later prepares the furnace for the cremation.
 He climbs on top of Mary Eunice's body as she enters the furnace, and starts the conveyor to immolate himself.